 The range of colours and styles of kitchen doors has grown dramatically over recent years with quality of manufacturing improving all the time.
-With replacement doors ranging from vinyl wrap to solid wood; the choice is yours.
+With replacement doors and cabinets ranging from vinyl wrap to solid wood; the choice is yours.
 Not to mention there are 100’s of colours and styles to pick from.
 You will be amazed just how much your kitchen will change with a simple door replacement.

 While it can feel like a daunting task, replacing kitchen doors is a relatively simple process, especially if you are a competent and confident DIY alternatively why not get an expert in to do it for you.

 When replacing your kitchen doors and drawers there are a few things to consider.

 Your door style is a good starting point, do you prefer modern style or a traditional kitchen, this will help you decide whether it’s a shaker or a gloss style for example.
 This should also help you understand the colour you prefer e.g. natural muted or do you want to make a statement?

 Traditional kitchens are incredibly versatile and combine a formal, elegant and relaxed style all in one.
 The traditional style worktops and doors suit townhouses, period properties and cottages.
 Consider cabinet doors in wood effect, painted solid wood or pale neutrals, with raised panels, inserts, and beading.
 Team them with one of our granite, quartz, recycled glass or porcelain worktops for a stunning effect and add a beautiful upstand or splashback to complete the style.
 Shaker style doors in white and cream colours are the most popular although grey is a growing trend across most styles of kitchen in recent years.
 Traditional kitchen looks are emphasised through the choice of handles which can turn a kitchen from classic to a traditional look.